tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

   # derived at runtime
   cs = [tfe.encrypt(x) for x in xs]

-  # compute aggregation on default compute player
+  # compute the aggregation on the aggregator; some
-  # determined by the protocol; this will be the
-  # server due to the concrete protocol chosen;
+  # protocols are more picky w.r.t. to this and may
+  # complain when a concrete computation is derived;
   # `aggr_fn` is not require to be a tfe.function,
   # but tfe.computation supports it
+  with aggregator:
     d = aggr_fn(cs)

   # allow the server to learn the result; this is
   # checkable at compile-time and runtime but can